databendlabs/databend/docs/doc/11-integrations/00-api/02-clickhouse-handler.md

 ## Overview

-Databend is ClickHouse HTTP API wire protocol-compatible, allowing you to connect to Databend with ClickHouse HTTP Handler, make it easier for users/developers to use Databend.
+Databend is ClickHouse HTTP API wire protocol-compatible, allowing users and developers to easily connect to Databend with ClickHouse HTTP Handler.

 ## ClickHouse REST API